 - the factsheet for this programme

-At the University of Twente, the 3TU Master’s programme in CME focuses on the management of the design and construction process in the building industry.
+At the University of Twente, the 4TU Master’s programme in CME focuses on the management of the design and construction process in the building industry.
 You will gain thorough knowledge of both the engineering and organizational aspects of this intricate process.
 This combination is essential to mastering current practices in complex, innovative and multidisciplinary projects in dynamic environments.

 The UT approach centres on the market environment and the organization and management of the various stages of the building process.
 Keywords at UT include: cooperation through the entire lifecycle, helicopter view, stakeholder approach and engaged scholarship.
 The emphasis is on designing, managing and organizing the design and building process.
+More information about the focal areas at the other two technical universities can be found here.

 A few courses that you might take on the CME programme are shown below.
 See the first year page for a complete list and more detailed information.